 Hello, and welcome!
-Veronica “Vero” Maynez is a queer, Mexican-American, Chicago-based actor, teaching artist, director, and third-year MFA Acting Candidate at The Theatre School at DePaul University.
+Veronica “Vero” Maynez (she/they) is a queer, Mexican-American, Chicago-based actor, teaching artist, director, and third-year MFA Acting Candidate at The Theatre School at DePaul University.

 Two years ago, Vero moved to the Windy City from the San Francisco Bay Area, where she worked with theaters such as Brava Theatre Center, Berkeley Repertory Theatre, and San Francisco Playhouse.
 While in the Bay, Vero appeared in the world premieres of Cherríe Moraga's The Mathematics of Love and Chris Chen's Aulis: An Act of Nihilism in One Long Act, as well as the Bay Area premiere of Lucas Hnath's The Christians.
 She recently performed in the U.S. premiere of Robert Icke's Oresteia at DePaul University, where she has also played Viola in Twelfth Night, Yaz in the Pulitzer Prize-winning Water by the Spoonful, and Nana Lupita in the Chicago-Premiere of Luchadora!.
 As an actor-activist, Vero has also performed in The Latinx Theatre Commons Carnaval of New Latinx Work, Berkeley Repertory Theatre's Breaking the Binary: A Symposium on Building Trans*/Gender-Non-Conforming/Non-Binary Inclusive Theatre, and Bechdel Fest 7: Momentum, produced by Broken Nose Theatre and a part of Steppenwolf's LookOut Series.
 Vero graduated summa cum laude from UC Berkeley in December 2016 where she received her BA in Theater & Performance Studies and minor in Spanish.
 Vero has also trained at The American Conservatory Theater, and is represented by Paonessa Talent Agency.